Work UI/UX Visual Archive About

 Emotions in Modern Love visualizes what writers associate with “Love”

-Modern Love is a weekly column from the NYT that features reader submissions of stories around love.
-Pieces range from short 100-word submissions to long stories.
-Our team realized the diverse and intricate relationships revealed through the entries, and designed two different views to allow exploration in different scales and relationships between components of each article.
+Modern Love, a weekly column from the NYT, showcases reader-submitted stories about love.
+These pieces vary in length from short 100-word submissions to longer narratives.
+Recognizing the diverse and intricate relationships depicted in these entries, our team devised two distinct views to enable exploration at various scales and relationships between components of each article.

 I was responsible for designing Web interface prototypes.